-- F&B Services.
+• F&B Services.
 Our F&B services for hospitality venues provide attractive and comprehensive tailored food and beverage solutions to our hospitality clients.
 Our fee-based hospitality food and beverage solutions include developing, managing and operating restaurants, bars, rooftops, pools, banquet and catering services, private dining rooms, in-room dining services and mini bars on a contract basis.
-Currently, we operate five venues pursuant to F&B hospitality management agreements with hotels and casinos in the United States and in Europe.
-Historically, our clients have provided the majority of the capital required for the development of the facilities we manage on their behalf. - ANGEL.
-ANGEL Rooftop bar and Dining is a sophisticated Southern-Mediterranean restaurant with two indoor and outdoor bars, a floral garden patio, and a plunge pool located within the Hotel Calimala in Florence, Italy. - Bao Yum.
+Currently, we operate three venues pursuant to F&B hospitality management agreements with hotels and casinos in the United States and in Europe.
+Historically, our clients have provided the majority of the capital required for the development of the facilities we manage on their behalf.

+- Bao Yum.
 A fast-casual concept that offers a whimsical twist on classic bao.
 Bao Yum serves breakfast, lunch, dinner and dessert bao along with a variety of salads, soups, sandwiches and snacks.
-Bao Yum currently operates within the Westminster Curio Hotel in London and in Austin, Texas through a licensing agreement with Reef Kitchens. - Heliot.
+Bao Yum currently operates in London. - Heliot.
 Heliot Steak House is an award-winning steakhouse and bar within the Hippodrome Casino in London that offers impressive views of the main casino gambling floor. - Hideout.
 The Hideout by STK is an outdoor, poolside restaurant and bar within the W Hotel in Westwood, California, which complements our owned STK and F&B hospitality services also offered within the W Hotel in Westwood. - Radio.
 Radio Rooftop is a premier rooftop restaurant and lounge bar concept boasting striking city views with a signature location on top of the ME Milan hotel. - Rivershore Bar & Grill.
-Rivershore Bar & Grill celebrates the end of the Oregon Trail with a beautiful river view, American favorites and friendly, professional service in Oregon City, Oregon.
+Rivershore Bar & Grill celebrates the end of the Oregon Trail with a beautiful river view, American favorites and friendly, professional service in Oregon City, Oregon. - Salt Water Social.
+Salt Water Social is a seafood concept which artfully blends the classic seafood restaurant and a chic lounge into a high-energy, fine dining experience.